Mause/tumblr_conn/README.md

 Simple Tumblr Blog Connection Analyzer
 ======================================
+## Prologue

-## Please note, this is currently not functional.
+### Please note, this is currently not functional.
-Lots of changes and having to re-implement whilst moving stuff from;
+Lots of changes and having to re-implement functionality whilst moving stuff from;
  * Google App Engine -> Heroku
  * Python 2.7 -> Python 3.3
  * webapp -> tornado

+## Intro

 Current implementation follows reblog trails from current user back to source.
 Hopefully, I will get the `reblog_path_sink` function in `test_sink.py` working sometime in the future.